nedap/deidentify/README.md

 ### Example Usage

 Below, we will create an example document and run a pre-trained de-identification model over it.
-First, let's download a pre-trained and save it in the model cache at `~/.deidentify`.
-See [below](#pre-trained-models) for a list of available models.
+First, let's download a pre-trained model and save it in the model cache at `~/.deidentify`.
+See below for a [list of available models](#pre-trained-models).

 ```sh
 python -m deidentify.util.download_model model_bilstmcrf_ons_fast-v0.1.0 ~/.deidentify